-Our School Safety Plan was most recently approved February 2020.
+Our School Safety Plan was most recently approved March 2020.
 Our Safety Planning Committee meets yearly to review the plan and progress towards the goals/actions.
 Our main focus is on student and staff well-being and safety.
 Our three major actions are: 1.
 Provide online training to staff on awareness on key wellness topics such as Bullying (Recognition and Response), Youth Suicide, Online Safety (predators), Boundary Invasion, Mandated Reporter: Child Abuse and Neglect; and Human Trafficking Awareness; 2.
 Provide social-emotional training on bullying, harassment, and suicide prevention for students; and 3.
-Assemble a Safety Team to meet quarterly.
+Initiate increased safety procedures and prevention.